Our Iowa Heritage Index: Iowa – Rich Stories of Diversity.

 Duke Slater – Iowa’s All-American Trailblazer.
 In 1921, Iowa had an All-American football player from Clinton that single-handedly took the Hawkeyes to a mythical national championship.
 A man cut from the same fabric as Nile Kinnick, Duke Slater has largely been forgotten over the last century, primarily because of his skin color.
 But no more.
 Beginning in 2021, the Hawkeyes began playing on Duke Slater Field in Kinnick Stadium.
 Come read this amazing man’s story.

-Johnson County’s New Namesake – What a Lulu!
+Meet Lulu Johnson – Johnson County’s New Namesake.
 A graduate of SUI – BA in 1929 and a Masters in History (1930) – Johnson went on to distinguish herself as the second African-American woman in the U.S. to earn a Ph.D. in History, and the first to receive a Doctorate of any kind in Iowa!
 In June 2021, Johnson County, Iowa did something that rarely happens – they officially changed their eponyn, removing a racist slave-holding southerner in favor of this amazing African-American Iowa farm girl who spent her life teaching us things we all need to know.

 Ozzie Simmons + Racial Targeting = Floyd of Rosedale.
 In 1933, a young black man from Texas showed up in Iowa City, looking to follow in the footsteps of Duke Slater.
 Before he graduated in 1936, he had become an All-American football player, but more importantly, he blazed a trail for other people of color and is remembered each year with Floyd of Rosedale – going to the winner of the Iowa/Minnesota game.